masonfmatthews/rails_assignments/projects/survey_opossum/README.md

 ## Objectives

-### Learning Objectives (Front End)

-After completing this assignment, you should...

-* Understand the concept of factory objects
-* Know how to build a UI that runs on Rails

-### Learning Objectives (Rails)

-After completing this assignment, you should...

-* Understand relational and normalized database concepts
-* Understand how Rails models and associations map to database concepts
-* Know how to build back-end code to enable a rich user interface

-### Performance Objectives

 After completing this assignment, you should be able to effectively...

-* Design a data structure to handle a complex set of workflows
 * Work on a project with multiple developers
 * Resolve merge conflicts in git
+* Design a data structure to handle a complex set of workflows
 * Model and query relational databases with ActiveRecord and AREL
+* Build a complex user interface which runs from a Rails app
 * Build different views of the same data for different types of users
 * Restrict access to parts of an application based on identity